StephenDev0/StikDebug/user-manual.md

 ## Standard installation procedures:

 1. **Pair your device:**
-   - Follow the instructions in the pairing guide section above to generate a pairing file.
-In the **Files app** on your iDevice, locate your newly-generated pairing file.
+   Follow the instructions in the pairing guide section above to generate a pairing file.
+In the **Files app** on your iOS/iPadOS device:, locate your newly-generated pairing file.
 (If zipped, long-press your zipped pairing file and select **Uncompress**.)
-   - When prompted, import the **unzipped pairing file**.
-   - StikJIT or StikDebug will now be **paired** with your iDevice.

 2. **Enable VPN:**
-   Activate StosVPN for StikJIT or the built-in VPN in StikDebug.
+   Activate StosVPN if using StikJIT.

-3. **Upload the Pairing File:**
+3. **Open the app:**
-   When prompted, import the **unzipped pairing file** obtained via JitterbugPair.
+   Launch the **StikJIT** app.
+If it doesn't appear, restart your device.

+4. **Import your pairing file:**
+   Upon launching the app, tap **Import Pairing File**, then navigate to and select your **unzipped pairing file**.

 ## To enable JIT (Every time):